davidlag0/todo/README.md

 # todo
-Simple TODO app in JavaScript
+Simple TODO app in JavaScript.

 This application is meant to be some kind of boilerplate for me to learn about the various tools used in web development (webdev).